 It is very possible that, in a dangerous situation, we may need to fight.
 We may need to push away or hit an attacker.
 Yelling or saying “no” can be part of the “fight” response as well.
 This is part of why people may get aggressive in response to feeling threatened.
 Fighting may not be realistic or may not be able to get us out of danger.
 For instance, if the threat against us is that we are about to be hit by a car, fighting isn’t likely to help.
 Running or jumping out of the way would give a much better chance of reducing or stopping harm to us.
 This is “flight”.
 There are many dangerous situations that we can best get out of by running away from them.

 Fight and Flight are often seen as the two most basic trauma responses.
-To many who have never been traumatized, these are the only good responses to being in a traumatic situation such as being attacked by someone - fight the person who is attacking you or run away from them.
+To many who have never been traumatized, these are the "right" responses to being in a traumatic situation such as being attacked by someone - fight the person who is attacking you or run away from them.
 However, sometimes a person going through a traumatic event may attempt fight or flight and still be in the situation.
 Sometimes they may not be able to respond in either way or feel either response is a bad one, for whatever reason.
 Sometimes, perhaps due to things they have learned previously, including prior traumatic events, they bypass these reactions.
 In such a case, there are other possible responses.

 Freezing up is a trauma response that may leave an individual or others questioning the validity of their trauma.
 This is what can occur when our brains see a threat but determine that we cannot fight or escape.
 In most cases, our bodies cannot move and in some cases, we may also feel numb emotionally and physically to events.
 We may not be able to remember details of what happened during the time we were frozen.
 When this happens, endorphins are released that allow our bodies to feel more calm to handle a terrifying experience.
 It also allows us to block out some or all of an event that may be too difficult to process.
 The hope is also that if we are being attacked by someone, the lack of reaction on our part may make our attacker lose interest in us and end the traumatic situation.